schulmar/filestats/README.md

 filestats
 =========

-A shared library to monitor a process' file operations
+A shared library to monitor a process' file operations using the LD_PRELOAD trick.

 Usage
 =====

-LD_PRELEAD=/path/to/filestatistics.so your_program
+LD_PRELOAD=/path/to/filestatistics.so your_program